top of page

 A female Triepeolus vernus

 Triepeolus vernus appears in April, during the spring cactus bloom in Hidalgo County.
 It is a small Triepeolus with bright-red markings.
 Its host species is unknown.
-In Hidalgo County, however, it frequents areas where Melissodes opuntiellus and Anthophorula compactula are nesting and can be found lurking in the flowers of twisted-rib cactus, a pollinator plant for both of those species.
+In Hidalgo County, however, it frequents areas where Melissodes opuntiellus and Anthophorula compactula are nesting and can be found lurking amid the flowers of twisted-rib cactus, a pollinator plant for both of those species.

 Food plants at NBC: